LA in action

 In addition to publishing London Archaeologist magazine four times a year, we also get involved in other activities…

 You’ll find us in March at the LAMAS Archaeology Conference and in the summer during the Festival of Archaeology we usually have a big stand featuring archaeological activities for families – either at the Museum of London or another venue.
-This year we’ll also be at the Thames Discovery Programme 10th anniversary conference in October.
+We're usually at the Thames Discovery Programme conference in the autumn.

 London Archaeological Prize